hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 2. **Implicit**: The execution context that JavaScript sets implicitly when your code doesn't provide an explicit context.

 Setting the execution context is also called **binding** this or **setting the binding**.
 A binding is something that ties two things together.
 In this case, it refers to the fact that a call binds `this` to a specific object when the function or method is called.

 It's crucial to understand how the execution context, i.e., the value of `this`, is determined and what it refers to in various scenarios.
 All JavaScript code executes within a context.
 The top-level context is the `window` object in browsers and the `global` object in Node.
 All global methods and objects, such as `parseInt` and `Math`, are properties of `window` or `global`.

 ### 14.2 `new` and Implicit Execution Context

-Function and method calls provide an implicit context.
+Function and method calls *provide an implicit context*.
 For a function call, the implicit context is the global object; for a method call, it's the object used to call the method.

-Now that we know about constructors, we can add a constructor call with `new` as a third way to provide an implicit execution context.
+A constructor call with `new` is a third way to *provide an implicit execution context*.
 When you call a function with `new`, its implicit context is the new object.

 ### 14.3 Function Execution Context (Implicit)